International academic benchmarking · Ages 6–17

 International Benchmarking

-Scores use the same mean-100, SD-15 scale as PISA and professional cognitive assessments.
-Results are mapped to UK National Curriculum levels, US grade expectations, PISA proficiency tiers, and IB programme readiness.
+Scores use the same mean-100, SD-15 scale as PISA.
+Results are mapped to UK National Curriculum, US grade expectations, PISA proficiency tiers, and IB readiness.

 UK · US · PISA · IB